 The Company's revenues from systems sales have varied, and may continue to vary, significantly from quarter-to-quarter because of the volume and timing of systems sales and delivery.
 Professional services revenues also fluctuate from quarter to quarter because of the timing of the installation of software and hardware, project management and customized programming.
 Revenues from maintenance services do not fluctuate significantly from quarter to quarter, but have been increasing as the number of customers increase.
-Revenues from ASP applicationhosting services operations are expected to increase over time, as more hospitals outsource services to LanVision's ASPeN ASP Division, or its remarketing partners begin to utilize the software, and existing customers increase the volume of documents stored on the systems, and the number of retrievals increase.
+Revenues from ASP application-hosting services to LanVision's ASPeN ASP Division, or its remarketing partners begin to utilize the software, and existing customers increase its usage and or the volume of documents stored on the systems, and the number of retrievals increase.